How to Build a Marketplace Website

 That is, find a one where nobody brings value.

 Let’s take Airbnb as an example.
 They created a new market using the C2C model.

-- Use a niche.
+- Use a niche that already exists.

 Of course, you could try to compete for the share of the existing market but there’s a problem here which impacts the global economy.

 Big corporations usually have more money, they’re well known, they have strong marketing and the “word of mouth” which makes them the almost invulnerable leaders of the market they cover.

 Thus, it’s really hard to become the new Amazon, Uber, Airbnb, and so on.